Viewtiful/Viewtiful.github.io/source/_posts/2014-09-12-using-angularjs-ui-datepicker-with-coffeescript.markdown

 What is important in this snippet :

-Since we are using AngularJS, we need a controller that will handle the date and the popup date picker.
+Since we are using AngularJS, we need a controller that will handle the date and the popup of the date picker.
 Mine is named *`NewTodoCtrl`*.

 Inside the input element :

-  + Adding a model which will contains the date populated by the date picker *`data-ng-model=ntc.todo.end_time`*
+  + Adding a model which will contains the date populated by the date picker.
+The model is contained inside the controller. *`data-ng-model=ntc.todo.end_time`*
   + *`data-picker-popup`* which is used to handle the date picker as a popup.
-  The default format is used here but you can change it.
+  The default date format is used here but you can change it.
-  + *`data-is-open="opened"`* is used to notify the view from the controller for opening the popup.
+  + *`data-is-open="opened"`* The variable *`opened`* is used to notify the view from the controller for opening the popup.

 The calendar button next to the input element is calling an *`open`* function contained in the controller.
 The controller will then modify the opened variable to *`true`* for displaying the popup.